 - Mind-Body Exercises: Yoga and tai chi promote physical fitness, relaxation, and stress relief, contributing to better sleep.

-Types of Exercises That Improve Sleep
+Specific Types of Exercises That Improve Sleep

 Not all exercises are created equal when it comes to promoting restful sleep.
 Certain types of physical activities have been shown to impact sleep quality and duration significantly.
 In this section, we’ll explore the different types of exercises that can improve your sleep and how to integrate them into your fitness routine.